Health & Safety Dilemma: Are SHOs Failing Their Duty in Accident Cases? How Should We Respond?

 Babu Alexander

-Form the contribution of all the information gathered on 'A series of explosions at a chemical factory in the Gujarat Industrial Development Corporation (GIDC) premises at Nandesari,' my contribution would be as follows:-
+From the contribution of all the information gathered on "A series of explosions at a chemical factory in the Gujarat Industrial Development Corporation (GIDC) premises at Nandesari," my contribution would be as follows:

-It should be the responsibility of the Management/Safety officer's procedure violation.
+It should be the responsibility of the Management/Safety Officer for any procedure violation.
 Did the Safety Health Officer or the Management have any written 'hazardous operation procedure' for this chemical pressure vessel plant?
-Assuming there is one procedure, what is the safe permit-able pressure limit for this pressure vessel and how was the pressure being monitored/how often.
+Assuming there is one, what is the permissible pressure limit for this pressure vessel, and how was the pressure being monitored/how often?
 Was the procedure followed in practice on that day?

 In the written procedure, were the safe thickness of the walls of the pressure vessel checked?
 And how often?
-Whether the procedure was followed in practice.
+Was the procedure followed in practice?
 The safe period of life of any pressure vessel, as assessed and certified by the Manufacturer/Certified agency (normally by a chemical engineer expert), is within the valid period or not.
-Whether any operating/checking procedures were drafted and were not followed/any violation by any workmen at the time of the accident was noticed/witnessed by anybody at the time of the accident.
+Were any operating/checking procedures drafted and not followed?
+Was there any violation by any workmen at the time of the accident noticed/witnessed by anybody at the time of the accident?

 All the procedures should have been accepted and in practice.
 Sometimes only a log entry will be there without proper checking.
-The Safety Officer/Line Managers/plant Managers have the responsibility/should have observed whether the procedure was being followed as per the procedure.
-This follow-up is also as important as production.
+The Safety Officer/Line Managers/Plant Managers have the responsibility and should have observed whether the procedure was being followed as per the procedure.
+This follow-up is as important as production.
 If there is any procedure violation, including the non-availability of such a procedure, Management as a team has to sit and decide and draft a future plan to avoid recurrence.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute